 Often, the diagnosis of osteoarthritis can be confirmed following a medical consultation and examination and dedicated x-rays of your knees.
 Sometimes you might be offered an MRI scan, which can help determine whether damage to other areas of the knee (e,g, the ligaments or menisci) are contributing to your pain.

 Unfortunately, progressive damage to the cartilage and tissues of the knee is irreversible, so there is no ‘cure’ for osteoarthritis.
 Because of this, the treatment of osteoarthritis generally revolves around managing symptoms in the initial stages, and progressing to more definitive treatments when indicated.

 Most often, osteoarthritis of the knee is initially managed non-operatively, with a combination of exercise therapy and medication.
-Low-impact activities such as swimming, cycling, pilates and yoga are extremely effective for reducing the stress on the arthritic joint and strengthening the muscles of the leg.
+Low-impact activities such as swimming, cycling, pilates and yoga can be extremely effective in reducing the stress on the arthritic joint and strengthening the muscles of the leg.
 A dedicated physiotherapy program is often recommended for patients with osteoarthritis.
 Commonly prescribed medications such as paracetamol and anti-inflammatories (if indicated) may also assist in alleviating symptoms.

-Injections to the knee with steroid and a local anaesthetic can be helpful in reducing pain in the knee, and in some cases Dr Radic will recommend these for you.
+In some cases, I may recommend steroid injections to the knee with a local anaesthetic to help to reduce knee pain.
 It is important to maintain a healthy body weight since we know that excessive weight contributes to the stress placed on an arthritic knee.

-In more advanced cases, Dr Radic may recommend that you consider surgery to treat your knee osteoarthritis.
+In more advanced cases, I may recommend that you consider surgery to treat your knee osteoarthritis.
 Surgical procedures include joint replacement, joint realignment, and joint debridement.